Life on campus

 Looking after your bike

 There are public bike repair stations, providing tools and a pump in case of breakdowns, around the city.
-The nearest one to the University is outside Mercantile Building, near St Andrews Court.

 You can also receive a discount by showing your student or staff ID card at any of these local bike shops: